How much does it really cost to translate my website?

 • Website translation software

 Anyone can enter content and receive a translation back.
-However, this is where the joy ends.
-The price point is great, yet the work involved is huge.
+But—this is where the joy ends.
+The price point is great, yet the work involved is huge and often laborious.

 For example, you can navigate to the Google Translate website: translate.google.com and enter the URL of your website in the text box.
 Select the language you wish to translate your website into and click the Translate button.

-Your website is translated, however, that’s where it ends.
-You don’t have any control over the quality of your translations and the big work is in how you’ll actually copy and paste the content from here into a new multilingual website (we’ll take about displaying the content of your website later).
+Your website is translated, but that’s it.
+You don’t have any control over the quality of your translations.
+And the big work is in proofreading the output and how you’ll actually copy and paste the content into a new multilingual website.
+Then there’s configuring your website to display it properly (which we’ll talk about later), and translating new or updated content—which you’ll all have to do manually through this method.

-You may have seen the option to add a Google Translate toolbar to your website which will clear up how you’ll display the content, however again, you don’t have any control over the translations.
+You may have seen the option to add a Google Translate toolbar to your website, which will clear up how you’ll display the content.
+Still, you don’t have any control over the translations.

-Also, bear in mind there are no SEO capabilities at all.
+Also, bear in mind there are no SEO capabilities at all through this method.
 Google won’t detect any of the translated content of your website; it essentially doesn’t exist anywhere.
 So your translated website will not appear in search engines.
+Then there’s the issue of website localization to make sure that the translated version of your website uses the references, terms, and symbolism of your target audience.

 Cost: Free